Ocawesome101/pieces-to-practice/README.md

 $ ptp list days
 2022-02-28
 $ ptp list practiced
-189794  Dvořák - Humoresque No. 7
+189794  Dvořák - Humoresque No. 7       00:03:17        8
 $ ptp get-streak
 1
 ```

-# Webiface
+# Web Interface

+#### DO NOT RUN THE WEB SERVER ON A PUBLICLY ACCESSIBLE COMPUTER.
+IT IS NOT SECURE, DOES NOT USE HTTPS, AND HAS NO AUTHENTICATION WHATSOEVER.

-Run `sudo env HOME=$HOME ./ws.lua` from the repository root to start a web interface.
+Run `sudo env HOME=$HOME ./ws.lua` from the repository root to start a web interface on `localhost`.
+Access it though your browser.

+Adding and removing assignments through the web interface will come at a later date.